davidbartonau/lvm-thin-sendrcv/README.md

 LVM volumes (LVs) are useful, however synchronising them between machines is generally slow, especially when repeated.
 The goals of this project are:
 - Synchronise LVs between machines similar to a zfs send / receive
 - No need to read the entire LV to run a sync (low IO)
-- Does not have a big performance penalty
+- Does not have a large performance penalty in either reads, writes, or CPU.
 - Able to verify and mount the snapshots
 - No need to unmount the volume / shut down the virtual machine
 - Filesystem and encryption agnostic.
-I should be able to sync ext4 or xfs.
+I should be able to sync ext4, xfs, etc.

 The use case I am aiming for is to have VM images synchronised across to another server.